nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 To kick off the event on 29th we also have invited some speakers.
 Stay tuned for updates!

 ## Format and scope

-We would like this event to be an informal space for exchanging ideas and experiences, learning something new and networking with people of the same interest group.
+We would like this event to be an informal space for exchanging ideas and experiences, learning something new, and networking with people of the same interest group.
 You do not have to be a Research Software Engineer or a Researcher or a Software Engineer nor do you have to be in or be related to the Nordics.
 Everyone interested in RSE activities is welcome and encouraged to participate and shape the event to what you would like it to be!

-The nordicRSE team will provide support and infrastructure and give a short overview of the nordicRSE activities.
+The Nordic-RSE team will provide support and infrastructure and give a short overview of the Nordic-RSE activities.

 ## Contributing